-The cause of conductive hearing loss is usually the result of damage or interference in some part of the ear, including the three tiny bones that are located inside the middle ear, the openings which go into the inner ear, the Eustachian tube, the middle ear cavity or the external ear canal.
+The cause of conductive hearing loss is usually damage, or interference, in some part of the ear, including the three tiny bones located inside the middle ear, the openings which go into the inner ear, the Eustachian tube, the middle ear cavity, or the external ear canal.
 The mobility of the eardrum may also cause this loss.

-Treatments for Conductive Hearing Loss
+Can Conductive Hearing Loss be Treated?

 The good news is that using an appropriate hearing aid can make a huge difference in the quality of sound that the person with the hearing loss experiences.
 The ear simply requires amplification for mid-frequency to low-frequency sounds, enabling the individual to get by and significantly improve their quality of life.